 To minimize your calibration effort, keep records.
 If adjustments you are making are minimal for your application, you can check less often.
 Changes in conductivity calibration should be recorded in percent.
-Changes in pH calibration (6P) are best recorded in pH units.
+Changes in pH calibration (6Psi) are best recorded in pH units.

 Calibration is purposely limited in the Ultrameter II to $\pm 10\%$ for the conductivity cell, as any change beyond that indicates damage, not drift.
-Likewise, calibration changes are limited to ± 1 pH unit (6P), as any change beyond that indicates the end of the sensor's lifetime and replacement is recommended.
+Likewise, calibration changes are limited to $\pm 1$ pH unit (6Psi), as any change beyond that indicates the end of the sensor's lifetime and replacement is recommended.

-- C. Conductivity, RES, TDS Practices to Maintain Calibration - Clean oily films or organic material from the cell electrodes with foaming cleaner or mild acid.
+C. Conductivity, RES, TDS Practices to Maintain Calibration

+- Clean oily films or organic material from the cell electrodes with foaming cleaner or mild acid.
 Do not scrub inside the cell. - 2.
 Calibrate with solutions close to the measurements you make.
 Readings are compensated for temperature based on the type of solution.
 If you choose to measure tap water with a KCI compensation, which is often done (ref.
-An Example, pg.
+An Example of 2 different solution selections and the resulting compensation, pg.
 38), and you calibrate with 442 solution because it is handy, the further away from 25°C you are, the more error you have.
 Your records of calibration changes will reflect temperature changes more than the instrument's accuracy. - 3.
 Rinse out the cell with pure water after taking measurements.
-Allowing slow dissolving crystals to form in the cell contaminates future samples. - For maximum accuracy, keep the pH sensor cap on tight so that no fluid washes into the conductivity cell. - D. pH and ORP Practices to Maintain Calibration (6P) - 1.
+Allowing slow dissolving crystals to form in the cell contaminates future samples. - 4.
+For maximum accuracy, keep the pH sensor cap on tight so that no fluid washes into the conductivity cell. - D. pH and ORP Practices to Maintain Calibration (6Psi) - 1.
 Keep the sensor wet with Myron L® Storage Solution. - 2.
 Rinse away caustic solutions immediately after use.

-ORP calibration solutions are caustic, and ±5% is considered very accurate.
+ORP calibration solutions are caustic, and $\pm 5\%$ is considered very accurate.
 By using the pH zero setting (0 mV = 7 pH) for ORP and precision electronics for detection, the Ultrameter II delivers better accuracy without calibration than a simpler instrument could using calibration solutions.